Nervous System Healing: 7 Natural Somatic Rituals

 Why It Helps: This is a profound act of body-based healing.
 When we feel overwhelmed, our energy can swirl in our head and chest.
 Grounding sends a powerful signal that we are stable and supported, a crucial step in learning how to heal your nervous system.

-The Unfurling Breath: A Release for What’s Held
+Heal the Nervous System with the Unfurling Breath: A Release for What’s Held

 Your breath is your most immediate anchor.